ahazeemi/dPrune/README.md

 ### 3. Unsupervised Pruning with Perplexity
 `examples/unsupervised_pruning_with_perplexity.ipynb`

-Complete example showing how to use perplexity scoring for text summarization:
+Shows how to use perplexity scoring for data pruning in text summarization.
-- Score CNN/DailyMail dataset with perplexity from KenLM model
-- Train models on original vs pruned data
-- Compare ROUGE-L performance

 ## 🎓 Advanced Usage: Forgetting Score